Binary Search Algorithm Code Template

 if (left == nums.length) return -1;

-# determine if nums[left] is the target
+// Check if nums[left] is target

-Now, the entire algorithm is complete.
+return nums[left] == target ? left : -1;Now the algorithm is done.
 Here is the full code:

 int left_bound(int[] nums, int target) {